NASA-IMPACT/csdap-cumulus/AWS_ACCESS_KEYS.md

 To generate a **long-term access key**, do the following:

+1. If not on the NASA network, connect to the NASA VPN (if not already connected).
 1. Login to the [NGAP cloudtamer.io portal](https://cloud.earthdata.nasa.gov).
 1. If the appropriate project is not visible, click **Projects** in the left navigation bar to see a list of all of your projects.